mtwolak/mariadb_with_spring/README.md

-## Example project with mariadb and spring in dockers connected with docker composer
+## Example project with mariadb and spring in dockers connected with docker

 Requirements:
 * docker
-* docker-composer

 Executing:
 Invoke script.sh, make request on localhost:8080/getAll